ixdkmart/tm-assistant_doc-parse/processing/03-atomisation-out/Buddy guide - The role of a buddy V3 20240822 v1.0.md

 {
-  "doc": {
-    "name": "Buddy Guide",
+  "doc": { "name": "Buddy Guide", "path": "buddy_guide.md" },
-    "path": "buddy_guide.md"
-  },
   "objects": [
     {
-      "type": "definition",
+      "type": "procedure",
-      "term": "The role of a buddy",
+      "title": "The role of a buddy",
+      "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Buddy program",
-      "definition": "The buddy program connects new team members with existing team members to ensure quick and effective integration.
-A buddy acts as an ambassador, communicates the organisation's culture, provides moral support, introduces the new starter to team members, and helps them feel welcome and included.
-The buddy relationship is supportive and friendly, distinct from a managerial role.", "pseudonyms": [],
+      "description": "A program that connects new team members with existing team members to ensure quick and effective integration into their new team.", "pseudonyms": []
-      "keywords": [
-        "buddy",
+    },
+    {
+      "type": "entity",
+      "name": "Buddy",
+      "description": "An ambassador for a new team member who communicates the organisation's culture and provides job and non-job specific information and support.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
-        "new starter",
+      "name": "New starter",
-        "support",
-        "induction",
-        "integration",
-        "team",
-        "ambassador",
-        "culture",
-        "moral support",
-        "introduction"
-      ],
-      "examples": [],
-      "caveats": [
-        "A buddy should be accessible and not on leave during the first critical weeks to avoid leaving the new hire feeling stranded.", "The buddy is not a line manager, direct report, professional counsellor, or career mentor."
-      ]
+      "description": "A newly hired team member who is being supported and integrated into the team through the buddy program.", "pseudonyms": []
+    },
+    {
+      "type": "entity",
+      "name": "Our Learning Hub",
+      "description": "A learning management system used to support new starters.", "pseudonyms": ["LMS"]
     }
   ]
 }